-The following article explains the different aspects of electrical engineering, their relation to the human body and how these different variables are related to each other.
+The following article explains the different aspects of electrical engineering, their relation to the human body, and the relationship between different variables.

 Table of Contents